mahendrabairagi/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 It is recommended that you create a working directory to keep all of your files in one place.
 Next, let’s download the Greengrass software for our device:
-Select the x86_64 software package and click the download button.
+Select the x86_64 Ubuntu 14.04 - 16.04 software package and click the download button.

-Download all certificates

-Download Greengrass Core software software (Download Greengrass version 1.5.0, choose x86_64)
+Download Greengrass Core software software

 You can now click the Finish button.
 You will see the following un-deployed group ready for the next steps.